 Simmer, steam, or bake?

 I have tried simmering, steaming, and baking seitan.
-Let me tell you right now — simmering is the way to go IMO.
+Let me tell you right now — simmering is the best way to go!
+Make a flavorful broth and the seitan will soak up even more flavor while it is simmering.
 The only catch?
 You need to make sure it is actually simmering.
 Do not boil your seitan.
 This will make your seitan turn out spongey and horrible.
 Roll your seitan into a log shape, wrap in cheesecloth, and tie each end with kitchen string.

 Alternatively, you can steam your seitan.
 Wrap it in aluminum foil and put in a steamer basket.